-The pace of this change will vary immensely across different regions.
-Africa’s population is expected to double by 2050, while Europe’s should shrink.
-The average age in Japan in 2050 is expected to be 54 – and just 21 in Nigeria.
+The pace of change will vary substantially across different regions.
+Africa’s population – the fastest growing – is set to double by 2050.
+Europe’s is projected to shrink.
+Fertility in Latin America will remain higher than mortality.
+The average age in Japan in 2050 will be 53 – in Nigeria it will be 23.

 These developments have profound implications both locally and globally.
 All countries will need to implement bold policies to cope with these demographic changes.
 In North America and Europe, as well as much of Asia and Latin America, supporting an ageing population will require greater participation in the labour force from women and the elderly, and possibly also higher levels of immigration.
 Africa’s younger population is a major opportunity, but will require the right policy conditions to maximize the benefits of this demographic dividend: more young people is only an advantage if you can generate enough jobs for them.

 All regions will see an ageing population.
 However, the impacts will be more immediately felt in Europe, Asia and Latin America.
 Asia, for example, has nine people of working age to support each elderly person on average (although trends vary considerably by country).
 By 2050 that number will more than halve to four people.
 In Europe, the decline in the working age population will be particularly acute.
 For every four working age people per elderly person in 2015 there’ll be just two by 2050.
 Addressing that shortfall will require greater workforce participation by two groups: women and the elderly themselves.

 The world is currently facing demographic and social changes at a pace that may pose significant challenges for governments and businesses.
 We think that empowering young people will be critical to meeting these key social challenges.